banner

 PhD, Organismal Biology & Anatomy, University of Chicago.
 Thesis Title: Coordination Between Muscles and the Sensorimotor Cortex During Orofacial Behaviors in Non-Human Primates.
 Graduated 2017

-David A. Reed, PhD 2001 - 2004 Assistant Professor, University of Illinois, Chicago
+David A. Reed, PhD 2001 - 2004 Associate Professor, University of Illinois, Chicago

 PhD, Organismal Biology & Anatomy, University of Chicago.
 Thesis Title: The Biomechanical Determinants of Phenotypic Variance in the Mandible of Alligator mississippiensis.
 Graduated 2011